Folio Grade Book

 Must Make Most Grade Items Visible

-As a reminder, only the Your Academic Future item on the EO side and the Final Exam on the Seminar side (the two mandatory grade items) are visible to students initially.
-You’ll need to make the rest that you choose to use visible.
+As a reminder, no grade items are visible to students initially.
+You’ll need to make the grade items visible if you are using the associated assessment.
 For directions how, click here

 How You Treat Ungraded Items